alexeymasasin/todo-app-demo/README.md

 <h1> Todo App (React.js) </h1>

 <p>
-Simple todo list web app to save and manage your tasks
+A simple todo-list web application developed & designed by me to help you stay organized and manage your day-to-day tasks by keeping your tasks right in the browser tab
 </p>

 ## Current Release

-App is available on [GitHub Pages](https://alexeymasasin.github.io/todo-app-demo/)
+App is available on this [GitHub Pages Link](https://alexeymasasin.github.io/todo-app-demo/)

 ## Local Installation